-On May 15, 2009 ComEd filed its second annual formula update to include actual 2008 expenses and investments plus forecasted 2009 capital additions.
+ComEd's most recent annual formula rate update filed in May 2009 reflects actual 2008 expenses and investments plus forecasted 2009 capital additions.
 The update resulted in a revenue requirement of \$436 million resulting in an increase of approximately \$6 million from the 2008 revenue requirement, plus an additional \$4 million related to the 2008 true-up of actual costs.
 The 2009 revenue requirement of \$440 million, which includes the 2008 true-up, became effective June 1, 2009 and is recorded over the period extending through May 31, 2010.
 The regulatory asset associated with the true-up is being amortized as the associated revenues are received.
 ComEd will continue to reflect its best estimate of its anticipated true-up in the financial statements.

 Illinois Legislation for Recovery of Uncollectible Accounts (Exelon and ComEd).
-Comprehensive legislation has been enacted in Illinois which provides utilities the ability to adjust their rates annually through a rider mechanism to reflect the increases or decreases in annual uncollectible accounts expenses starting with 2008 and prospectively.
-ComEd under collected approximately \$26 million during 2008 and approximately \$4 million during the six months ended June 30, 2009.
-ComEd expects to file, in the third quarter, a tariff to begin collecting past due amounts from 2008 in 2010.
-The ICC has 180 days to approve or modify and approve ComEd's proposed tariff.
-ComEd does not know what modifications or conditions, if any, the ICC may include in a proposed tariff at this time.
+Comprehensive legislation has been enacted in Illinois that provides utilities the ability to adjust their rates annually through a rider mechanism to reflect the increases or decreases in annual uncollectible accounts expenses starting with 2008 and prospectively.
+ComEd under-collected approximately \$26 million during 2008 and approximately \$32 million during the nine months ended September 30, 2009.
+On September 8, 2009, ComEd filed a proposed tariff in accordance with the legislation.
+The ICC has 180 days to approve, or modify and approve, ComEd's proposed tariff.
+ComEd does not know what modifications or conditions, if any, the ICC may include in ComEd's proposed tariff at this time.

-Upon ICC approval of a tariff, ComEd will be required to make a one-time contribution of approximately \$10 million to the Supplemental Low-Income Energy Assistance Fund (the Fund).
+Upon ICC approval of a satisfactory tariff, ComEd will be required to make a one-time contribution of approximately \$10 million to the Supplemental Low-Income Energy Assistance Fund (the Fund).
 The Fund is used to assist low-income residential customers.
-As one way to assist such customers, the legislation creates a new percentage of income program (PIP) which includes an arrearage reduction component for participating customers.
+As one way to assist such customers, the legislation creates a new percentage of income program (PIP) that includes an arrearage reduction component for participating customers.
 The program will be paid for from the Fund and other state monies.

-ComEd currently anticipates that the potential benefit and the \$10 million one-time charge will not be recorded until an actual tariff is approved by the ICC.
-If the tariff is approved, ComEd will record a regulatory asset and an offsetting reduction in operating and maintenance expense for the cumulative under collections from 2008 through the date of recognition.
-Recovery of the initial regulatory asset would take place over an approximate 17 month time frame assuming the tariff is approved by February 1, 2010.
+ComEd currently anticipates that the potential benefit and the \$10 million one-time charge will not be recorded until approval of the tariff by the ICC is deemed probable.
+If approval of the tariff is deemed probable, ComEd will record a regulatory asset and an offsetting reduction in operating and maintenance expense for the cumulative under collections from 2008 through the date of recognition.
+Recovery of the initial regulatory asset would take place over an approximate 17-month time frame assuming the tariff is approved by February 1, 2010.